mitranim/wordplay/readme.md

 informaintion © LR

-infirmation (either flawed info or maybe also some facts that make you double down on some bias; maybe certificate you get from doctor to prove to your employer/school that you are sick) © LJ
+infirmation (either flawed info or maybe also some facts that make you double down on some bias; maybe certificate you get from doctor to prove to your employer/school that you are sick; unreliable intel; unconvincing data) © LJ

 illformation (malicious or false) © LR